mlh123/BlogPostings/_recipes/recipe3.md

 *There may even be a **waggle dance** involved.*

-* Serves: 8
+Serves: 8

-* Preparation Time: 45 minutes
+Preparation Time: 45 minutes

-* Cooking Time: 1 hour
+Cooking Time: 1 hour

-## Ingredients:
+## Ingredients

-* 1 + ½ cups of all purpose flour
+1 + ½ cups of all purpose flour

-* ½ cup of italian seasoned bread crumbs
+½ cup of italian seasoned bread crumbs

-* 1 + ½ teaspoons of garlic powder
+1 + ½ teaspoons of garlic powder

-* 1 teaspoon of onion powder
+1 teaspoon of onion powder

-* 1 teaspoon of chili powder
+1 teaspoon of chili powder

-* 1 tablespoons of italian seasoning
+1 tablespoons of italian seasoning

-* 1 teaspoon of paprika powder
+1 teaspoon of paprika powder

-* 2 teaspoon of salt
+2 teaspoon of salt

-* 1 teaspoon of pepper
+1 teaspoon of pepper

-* 1 egg
+1 egg

-* ½ cup of milk
+½ cup of milk

-* ½ teaspoon of garlic powder
+½ teaspoon of garlic powder

-* 2 tablespoon of fresh lemon juice
+2 tablespoon of fresh lemon juice

-* 2 tablespoon of honey, plus some for drizzling over the top at the end
+2 tablespoon of honey, plus some for drizzling over the top at the end

-* 1 broiler/fryer chicken (3-4 ib), cut up into pieces, let the meat sit at room temperature for 30 minutes
+1 broiler/fryer chicken (3-4 ib), cut up into pieces, let the meat sit at room temperature for 30 minutes

-* Oil for frying
+Oil for frying

-### Extras:
+#### Extras

-* 8 bread buns
+8 bread buns

-* 2 handfuls of spinach or lettuce
+2 handfuls of spinach or lettuce

-* 8 slices of cheese
+8 slices of cheese

-* 16 small gherkins
+16 small gherkins

-* 1 ½ tomatoes, sliced thinly
+1 ½ tomatoes, sliced thinly

 ## Method: